Connecting to your PostgreSQL database in Amazon Lightsail

 Port — Enter the port for your database that you obtained earlier.
 The default port for PostgreSQL is 5432.

 Maintenance database — Specify the name of the initial database to which the client will connect.
-This is the master database name that you specified when you created your PostgreSQL database in Lightsail.
+This is the primary database name that you specified when you created your PostgreSQL database in Lightsail.

-postgresif you can’t remember the name of your master database.
+postgresif you can’t remember the name of your primary database.
 Every PostgreSQL managed database has a

 postgresdatabase that you can connect to, after which you’ll be able to access all other databases on the PostgreSQL managed database.